agronholm/apscheduler/docs/index.rst

 lets you schedule functions (or any python callables) to be executed at times of your choosing.

+This can be a far better alternative to externally run cron scripts for long-running applications (e.g. web applications), as it is platform neutral and can directly access your application's variables and functions.

 **Features:**

 * No external dependencies